 Chrissy Teigen: Sweet and Salty Instant Pot Coconut Rice from Ally’s Cooking

 Sweet and salty coconut rice from Chrissy Teigen has been the talk of the Internet for some time now.
 This recipe will show you how to make it in your Instant Pot.
-Thanks us later!
+Thank us later!

 Mario Batali: Pressure Cooker Dirty Water Hotdogs (New York Hot Dogs) from This Old Gal